obsidianmd/obsidian-sample-plugin/README.md

   - different sorting rules per group even inside the same folder
 - simple to use yet versatile configuration options
 - order configuration stored directly in your note(s) front matter
-  - use a dedicated key in YAML
+  - use a dedicated `sorting-spec:` key in YAML
 - folders not set up for the custom order remain on the standard Obsidian sorting
 - support for imposing inheritance of order specifications with flexible exclusion and overriding logic